Endrju00/History-of-Olympics/README.md

 ### 5. Do tall people win more medals?
 ![](graphs/height.png)
 > The average height of male players is about 179cm and 168cm for women.
-I assumed that the tall person is 185cm as a man and 175cm as a woman.
+I assumed that the tall person is more or equal 185cm as a man and 175cm as a woman.
 Tall people do not win more medals than others.
 [See the script.](https://github.com/Endrju00/ONELY-Intern-tasks-data-analysis/blob/main/height.py)

 ### 6. Sport for the short.
+> Based on the above assumptions, a short person is less than 175cm as a man and 165cm as a woman.
+###
 ![](graphs/short_men.png)
 > The sports that are dominated by short men are: Gymnastic, Wrestling, Boxing, Weightlifting, Diving and Trampoling.
 ###